 Be honest and lawful

-It is unwise to lie to your solicitor or to expect your solicitor to uphold a mistruth.
+You must not lie to your solicitor or to expect your solicitor to uphold a mistruth.
 Solicitors have a duty not to mislead.
 For instance, if you supply false information in an affidavit or false evidence during a case and you do not allow your solicitor to correct the misinformation, your solicitor must withdraw from your case.
 So you could end up without proper representation and have the expense of finding a new solicitor.

 Before you speak with or visit a solicitor, it is a good idea to write down a summary of your matter, including questions and the contact details of all persons involved.
 You will also need to collate any documents and show them to your solicitor.
 If you are not sure what is relevant, it is best to take along all documents pertaining to your matter and let your solicitor decide what is important.
 Being prepared will save your solicitor’s time and help to reduce your costs.